 Experience with Microsoft Office programs

-Highly motivated self-starter, enthusiastic personality with desire to promote and grow tennis in the Abilene community
+Highly motivated self-starter, enthusiastic personality with desire to promote and grow junior tennis in the Abilene community

-Responsibilties:
+Responsibilities:

-Plan, manage and perform all administrative and clerical tasks necessary for the operation of the adult social activities and the USTA Adult League Tennis Program in the Abilene Area.
+Plan, manage and perform all administrative and clerical tasks necessary for the operation of the junior activities and the USTA Junior Team Tennis Program in the Abilene Area.
 This includes:

-Organize all local ATA league and social activities
+Organize all local ATA league and junior activities.

-Set up and administer USTA League Tennis in the Abilene area (establish dates, make schedule), with the goal of exceeding participation objectives in a sustainable manner, while creating an environment of fun and competitive tennis.
+Set up and administer USTA Junior League Tennis in the Abilene area (establish dates, make schedule), with the goal of exceeding participation objectives in a sustainable manner, while creating an environment of fun and competitive tennis.
+USTA Junior League scheduled play is to be set at minimum of 4 weeks of play for Spring & Fall Leagues.

 For USTA leagues, use TennisLink to schedule within Section and National timelines and guidelines including any required playoff matches